mitsuhiko/lucumr/2016/5/18/for-our-children.rst

   harm our exports by devaluing their own currencies.

-  But despite the fact it's so very hard to compare countries because they are so fundamentally differently structured people will still do it in conversations.
-Switzerland is heralded as the great example of continental Europe in Austria but
+  But despite the fact it's so very hard to compare countries because they are so fundamentally differently structured - yet people will still do it in conversations.
+Switzerland is heralded as the great example of continental Europe in Austria but it's so specific out of history that it's incredible hard to copy or imitate.

 * **Not being able consider the other side**.
 I am shocked sometimes what people here in Austria think the US are like.
 The idea that both